How I Transferred Money to Spain to Buy a Property and Paid Zero in Fees

 What We Actually Did: Revolut Metal

-At the time of our purchase we were both on Revolut’s Metal plan — their premium personal tier, currently £14.99/month — which includes fee-free currency exchange with no monthly cap.
+At the time of our purchase we were both on Revolut’s Metal plan, their premium personal tier, currently £14.99 per month, which includes fee-free currency exchange with no monthly cap.

 We converted in two tranches rather than all at once.
 The first portion was converted on a day when the rate was favourable, then held in euros ready for completion.
 The remainder stayed in GBP earning interest in the meantime, and was converted closer to completion day.
 Both conversions were fee-free on Metal.